llarsson/etcd-performance-issues-experiment-framework/README.md

 ## Usage

 This framework does not (yet?) have great user experience.
-You have been warned. :) Please direct any questions about usage to [mailto:larsson@cs.umu.se](Lars Larsson).
+You have been warned. :) Please direct any questions about usage to [Lars](mailto:larsson@cs.umu.se) (@llarsson here at GitHub).

 Take inspiration from the shell scripts that define experiments, such as `define-loadgeneration.sh` in how to define scenarios and experiments.
 If you need to add columns to the database, make a database migration for it.
 Give all your scenarios some common prefix.